anoop142/cowin-cli/README.md

   ```

 ### Scripts
-Scripts for linux and Windows are available for notifications and booking using cowin-cli [here](scripts)
+Scripts for linux and Windows are available for notifying and booking using cowin-cli [here](scripts).
+You need to edit the vaules of the script like district name, mobile number etc..

 ### Options